PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 # (ARCHIVED) EAFC Web Development Exam Project Backend

 ## Archive note

 This repository will be archived as of **08/02/2022 (D/M/Y), 9PM (UTC+1 Brussels)** for school access.
 You can find the forked repository [here](https://github.com/PinsonJulien/EAFC-Web-Development-Exam-Project-Backend)

 ## Context

-This repository is part of the web development course of my bachelor degree in Business Computing, 2nd year.
+This repository is related to my Web Development Exam from my bachelor degree in Business Computing, 2nd year.
 You can consult the *scope statement* (in French) in the `scope.pdf` file at root.

 I chose to use **Laravel 9**, scaffolded as a **REST api**.